 Event Transfer Deficiency Rules Apply?

 Payment of Termination Benefits

-commuted value Yes
+Commuted values, except for GC CVs Yes

 refund of employee contributions with No

 interest where member is not vested

-excess employee contributions as a No
+excess employee contributions as a result No

-result of the 50% employer cost rule
+of the 50% employer cost rule

 voluntary contributions No

 transfer under a Transfer Agreement No

-small benefit or shortened life No
+small benefit or shortened life expectancy No

-expectancy commutations
+commutations

+non-residency unlocking withdrawal No

-Transfer Deficiency Less than 5% of YMPE (clause 28(2)(b) of the No
+Transfer Deficiency Less than 5% of YMPE

+(clause 28(2)(b) of the No

 Regulations.)

-Refund of excess contributions that arise because of the application of the maximum transfer rules under the Income Tax Act Yes
+Refund of excess contributions that arise Yes

+because of the application of the maximum

+transfer rules under the Income Tax Act

 Pre-Retirement Death Benefit

 payable to spouse No

 payable to beneficiary/estate No

 Post Retirement Death Benefit

 monthly pension No

 lump sum of guarantee No

 Spousal Relationship Breakdown

-transfer to spouse No
+• transfer to spouse No

 Normal, Early or Late Retirement

 monthly pension No

-Provided the initial payment of the death benefit is made on or after June 26, 2013
+Provided the initial payment of the death benefit was made on or after June 26, 2013